 For many travelers, South America is still a continent with an unsafe image.
-Crime, diseases, dangerous altitudes and traffic accidents seem to be all the media write about when related to South America.
+Crime, diseases, dangerous altitudes and traffic accidents seem to be all the media write about when relating to South America.
 Nevertheless, most people who travel the continent say the contrary!
-As Peru travel specialists, we believe Peru is a very safe country to travel, but like in most countries around the world, it’s wise to take some things into account.
-Here are the most important things you must keep in mind when planning your trip and whilst traveling.
+As Peru travel specialists, we believe Peru is a safe country to travel to; especially if you do it with us.
+Still, like in most countries around the world, it’s wise to take some things into account.
+Here are the most important aspects on how to stay safe and healthy when traveling in Peru.

 Stay healthy in Peru